 The years leading up to the 2014 World Cup and 2016 Olympics in Brazil brought a huge demand for Haitian labor to construct sporting venues and expand infrastructure.
 Lured by a cemented impression of fairness and openness, Haitian workers found themselves trapped in what Sao Paolo’s own Labour attorney general office called “slave-like conditions.”

 That treatment and Brazil’s downward economic spiral in 2016, its worst economic recession since the 1980s, made some Haitian expatriates rethink and relocate to the United States.
 But even as Brazil’s economy suffered, it maintained its monthly allocation of 2000 humanitarian visas to Haitians, visa program that has survived even the austere, right wing presidency of Michel Temer.
-In total, about 85,000 Haitians had been allowed to resettle in Brazil, but by 2016, The Miami Times reported that 35 percent of Haitians left Brazil.
+In total, about 85,000 Haitians had been allowed to resettle in Brazil, but by 2016, The Miami Times that 35 percent of Haitians left Brazil.

 And yet, Haiti still celebrates with Brazil, a bond sealed eternally by the Atlantic and shaped by the politics of solidarity within the Global South.
 In Brazilian football, Haiti sees the best reflection of the Brazil they know — the Brazil whose door and hand is always open.
 In Brazil, Haiti sees a stillwater reflection of itself, united by a paralleled past, and in the hope of a similar trajectory.
 Through abuse and exploitation, Haiti and Brazil’s kinship appears unconditional.